Haunted Madison - The Wonder Bar

 It could be that Sinatra is hanging around here in the afterlife.
 The ghost of a man wearing a Fedora hat and trench coat has been witnessed at the top of the stairs, along with a young girl.

-Whether you’re interested in mobsters, catching a glimpse of The Voice, or just a great steak, the Wonder Bar was one of Madison's haunted hot spots.
+Whether you’re interested in mobsters, catching a glimpse of The Voice, or just a great steak, the Wonder Bar is one of Madison's haunted hot spots.
 It's been closed since early 2020.
 The building remains and a development has been proposed to save the historic building while creating a new 12-story apartment building next door.
 Construction often brings out ghost sightings, so we'll be keeping an eye on this famous Madison haunt.

 Find Your Next Paranormal Experience